Skip to Content

 Behavioural assessment

-The main component of this work is to best understand the specific issues you are having, to recognise other unrecognised ones contributing to the problem, put short to medium term strategies in place to prevent further deteriorating.
-Understanding allows us to adjust our behaviour or the environment to best help.
+The main aim of the assessment is to understand the specific issues you are having, to detect other unrecognised issues contributing to the problem, and to put short- to medium-term strategies in place to prevent further deterioration.
+Getting to the root of the issue allows us to adjust our behaviour or the environment to best help your dog make progress.

 Behaviour modification & training plan

-This process results in a full plan for moving forward that takes into account both your and your dog's day to day needs.
-The plan may include one to one sessions, group work, stooge dog/people work, remote sessions or other approaches depending on the issue and their needs.
-While this plan will be as detailed as possible, it is subject to change as we go through, if we can skip over elements we will, but we may need to add small elements depending on how much time you can dedicate to the behaviour and training work.
+This process results in a full plan for moving forward that takes into account both your, and your dog's, day-to-day needs.
+The plan may specify the need for one-to-one sessions, group work, stooge dog/people work, remote sessions or other approaches, depending on the issue.
+While this plan will be as detailed as possible, it is subject to change as we progress through it.
+We will skip over elements if we can, but we may also need to add some small elements, depending on how much time you can dedicate to the behaviour and training work.

 Gait assessment report & vet correspondence

 The gait assessment results in a full report with video and photographic evidence.
-This is written in a format that best suits veterinary professionals.
-This is to speed up your dog's access to care and minimise return journeys needed to the vet team.
+This is written in a format targeted at veterinary professionals to speed up your dog's access to care and minimise return journeys needed to the vet team.
 You will also be provided with a letter summarising the requirements.
-Once this has been sent to you we will arrange a short phone call or Zoom session to walk you through what all of the elements of the assessment means.
+Once this has been sent to you, we will arrange a short phone call or Zoom session to walk you through what all of the elements of the assessment mean.

 Cost